magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/3_core/01_base-entities.md

 ### Distance between coordinates

 To calculate the distance between two coordinates the `distance` method can be used.
 This method provides the distance between two coordinates in meters.
 It also takes into account the altitude if both coordinates have a value for this field.

+This method computes the Haversine distance, the shortest path over the Earth’s surface, and returns the result in meters.
 ```dart
 final coordinates1 = Coordinates(latitude: 48.858844, longitude: 2.294351);
 final coordinates2 = Coordinates(latitude: 48.854520, longitude: 2.299751);

 double distance = coordinates1.distance(coordinates2);
 ```

+The result represents the great-circle distance between the two geographic points and is different from the route distance that would be traveled along roads.

 ### Copy with meters offset